aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 stocktype
 : Warehouse or local store where the product is available

-vendor
-: Name of the vendor, e.g. the site name or the supplier name

 siteid
 : ID of the site whose vendor will ship the bought product (in multi-site environments)